 In what ways did Sciences Po prepare you for your career?

 The exposure to great professors, big ideas, and a world class student body, left an indelible mark on me and my educational journey.
 The time I spent working in the foreign service was in part influenced and shaped by my experience as a student at Sciences Po.
 Furthermore, my multilingual education enabled me to take on roles multilateral in scope, enabling me to explore an international context to my career, irrespective of industry.
 This transnational education has led me to my current role, helping build the real estate investment and development arm of a family office, Global RE Group.
 Our first major development is a hospitality-anchored, mixed-use project in the heart of Charleston, South Carolina.
 Our investment mandate spans North America and Europe, so it is my hope to return to France by sourcing a suitable acquisition opportunity.
-Finally, beyond career preparation, I also met my wife on the first day of class at 27 Rue Saint-Guillaume.

 Any advice for current Sciences Po students and young graduates?